 It wasn’t like I could just decide to feel better or treat myself with kindness.
 That “wanting” was all heart and no head.
 It took on a life of its own.
 It became another form of craving.

-I didn’t take action or open myself up to somebody teaching me how to do it.
+I refused to take action or open myself up to somebody who could teach me how to do it.
 So I continued to function from a place of feeling.

 I WANT to be sober, but it’s not working.
 It’s hard.
 I don’t like it.
 I’m sad, miserable, depressed, scared every single day.
 That’s my entire life.